-Globe amaranth plants (Gomphrena globosa) grow from six to twelve inches high.
+Globe amaranth plants (Gomphrena globosa) grow from 6 to 12 inches high.
 They have fine white hairs covering young growth, which matures to thick green stems.
 The leaves are oval and arranged alternately along the stem.
 The blooms of globe amaranth start in June and may last until October.
 The flower heads are clusters of florets that resemble large clover flowers.
 They range in color from pink, yellow, white and lavender.

 An interesting bit of globe amaranth info is that the flowers dry well.
 They make excellent additions to everlasting bouquets to brighten the interior of your home.
 Growing globe amaranth from seed is common in most zones, but the plants are also readily available in most nurseries and garden centers.